The Beldon Fund focuses project and general support grants in two programs:

 • Acquisition of land.

-• Forest, wildlife habitat/refuges, land, marine, river, lake, wilderness preservation,
+• Forest, wildlife habitat/refuges, land, marine, river, lake, wilderness

 protection or restoration.